golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/building-custom-image.md

 ---
 title: Guide to Docker and Golem Image Creation and Usage
 description: Learn how to create Docker images, convert them to Golem format, and deploy in a Golem network requestor script.
 pageTitle: Docker to Golem Image Conversion & Requestor Deployment | Golem Network Tutorial
-type: tutorial
+type: Tutorial
 ---

 # Introduction